An Exceptional Collection For Khovanov Homology: Explicit constructions of resolutions of identity

 The end result is a resolution of identity on four strands in which all of the terms factor through universal projectors of the form $P_{4-2k}$ for $k=0,1,2$ and all maps between terms respect the dominance order.

-In order to accomplish this task we needed two basic manuevers.
+\begin{vista} In order to accomplish our task, we needed two basic manuevers.
 The first was gluing a contractible chain complex onto our resolution without changing the homotopy type using Lemma \ref{addcontractiblelemma}.
-The second was the construction of chain complexes suitable for substitution, Proposition \ref{obstprop} and Theorem \ref{homComputation} tell us that this is always possible.
+The second was the construction of chain complexes suitable for substitution.
+The first step is provided by Lemma \ref{standardformlemma}.
+While Proposition \ref{obstprop} and Theorem \ref{homComputation} allow us to construct more sophisticated sorts of substitutions. \end{vista}

 In order to construct the $P_\e$, a general version of the argument given above is carried out in Section \ref{mainconstructionsec}.
 The reader may refer to this section for intuition.